 - The chicken hasn’t cooked long enough

-- There’s too much moisture on the chicken, blot it with paper towels prior to cooking
+- There’s too much moisture on the chicken, make sure to blot it dry with paper towels prior to cooking

 - The cast iron skillet wasn’t properly cleaned and there’s a sticky residue